Skip to main content

 How Do Inositols Function within This System?

 Inositols are vitamin-like compounds that function as secondary messengers in the insulin signaling pathway.
 After insulin binds to its receptor on a cell’s surface, inositols are responsible for transmitting that signal inside the cell to trigger the appropriate response, such as glucose uptake.
-In PCOS, there appears to be a disruption in the metabolism or availability of two key inositol isomers ∞ (MI) and (DCI).
+In PCOS, there appears to be a disruption in the metabolism or availability of two key inositol isomers ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 Supplementing with these molecules aims to correct this deficiency.

 The following table compares the primary mechanisms and selected clinical outcomes of these three intervention types, based on findings from systematic reviews and clinical trials.